Western New Guinea: European colonisation

 Dutch activity in the region remained in the first half of the twentieth century, notwithstanding the 1923 establishment of the Nieuw Guinea Beweging (New Guinea Movement) in the Netherlands by ultra right-wing supporters calling for Dutchmen to create a tropical Netherlands in Papua.
 This pre-war movement without full government support was largely unsuccessful in its drive, but did coincide with the development of a plan for Eurasian settlement of the Dutch Indies to establish Dutch farms in northern West New Guinea.
 This effort also failed as most returned to Java disillusioned, and by 1938 just 50 settlers remained near Hollandia and 258 in Manokwari.
+Overall, during their reign, the Dutch mostly regarded West New Guinea as a "wasteland, fit only for political exiles and unwanted officials".
 The Dutch established the Boven Digul camp in Tanahmerah, as a prison for Indonesian nationalists.
 Among those interned here were writer Marco Kartodikromo, Mohammad Hatta, who would become the first vice president of Indonesia, and Sutan Sjahrir, the first Indonesian Prime Minister.
+The Dutch authorities never had effective control over the whole territory.
+By 1937, they only administered one third of the estimated population, and were mostly limited to coastal areas.

 Before about 1930, European maps showed the highlands as uninhabited forests.
 When first flown over by aircraft, numerous settlements with agricultural terraces and stockades were observed.
 The most startling discovery took place on 4 August 1938, when Richard Archbold discovered the Grand Valley of the Baliem River, which had 50,000 yet-undiscovered Stone Age farmers living in villages.
 The people, known as the Dani, were the last society of its size to make first contact with the rest of the world.